Open soon

 Photobook!

-A browsable exhibition of photobooks from the 1940s to now, tracing South Africa’s history through the art of bookmaking.
+A browsable exhibition of photobooks from the 1940s to now, tracing South Africa’s history through the art of bookmaking

-“This exhibition presents a large and contradictory archive of photobooks of and about South Africa made between 1945 and 2025.
-The focus is geographic, but not nationalistic.
-Books published internationally sit alongside books produced locally.
-The exhibition presents evidence of a cosmopolitan book culture during the politically charged years of high apartheid years (1948–94), when state repression and censorship ensnared even photobooks.
-It also includes abundant examples of innovation in photography and book design in the democratic years that followed (1994–present).”
+The books here on the second floor of Kyoto’s Hachiku-an (former Kawasaki residence) are also chronologically displayed in a timeline, albeit across three tables.
+This timeline presents evidence of the beginnings of a cosmopolitan book culture during the politically charged years of high apartheid years (1948–94), when state repression and censorship ensnared even photobooks.
+It also includes abundant examples of innovation in photography and book design in the democratic years that followed (1994–present).

 Installation view (vitrine): Photo book!
 Photo-book!
 Photobook! curated by Sean O'Toole, 11 February–21 May 2022.
 Image © A4 Arts Foundation.